JTNDev/galaxy-integration-gc/README.md

-# Nintendo Wii GOG Galaxy 2.0 Integration
+# Nintendo GameCube GOG Galaxy 2.0 Integration

 A GOG Galaxy 2.0 integration with the Dolphin emulator.
 This is a fork of my Wii plugin and that is a fork of AHCoder (on GitHub)'s PCSX2 GOG Galaxy Plugin edited for support with Dolphin!